dportik/TaxonomyAlign/README.md

 **TaxonomyAlign** was introduced in the following publication:

 Portik, D.M., Streicher, J.W., and J.J.
 Wiens.
 2023.
 Frog phylogeny: a time-calibrated, species-level tree based on hundreds of loci and 5,242 species.
-Molecular Phylogenetics and Evolution, Online Early.
+Molecular Phylogenetics and Evolution, 188: 107907.

 Please cite this work if you are using **TaxonomyAlign** for a publication.